Appendix A — The Fusionified ML-Stats Dictionary

 Population

 It is a whole collection of individuals or items that share distinctive attributes.
 As data scientists or researchers, we are interested in studying these attributes, which we assume are governed by parameters.
-In practice, we must be as precise as possible when defining our given population such that we would frame our entire data modelling process since its very early stages.
-Examples of a population could be the following:
+In practice, we must be as specific as possible when defining our given population such that we would frame our entire data modelling process since its very early stages.

 Predictor